fresearchgroup/Community-Content-Tools/README.md

-# h5p plugin for django
+# h5p module for django

 This project was developed from the github repository, https://github.com/DrClockwork/H5PP which has the documentation of integrating any Django Project with H5P.